Drekir Social Behavior, Dens and Social Organization

 Tribal Societies

 Tribal societies are the most common form of drekir social organization and most cultures and people live in some type or variation of a tribal society.
 Tribal societies are a series of many dens that, while often autonomous and economically self sufficient, are united by loose and informal political, social and economic institutions.
-These dens are generally united by a shared culture, history, and language.
-Drekir dens of a tribe also have shared sense of kinship that is often reinforced through mutual cooperation, den clanship, and sometimes other practices of egg mixing, mate trading or den mixing.
+These dens are generally united by a shared culture, history, and language and organize into decentralized, but united Clans, that then can organize on a further and likewise informal level into Tribes.
+See the chart below for an example!

 Tribal economies vary heavily by regions and cultures and strategies.
 Most tribal societies have some element of foraging in their economies, though often will also incorporate other strategies such as pastoralism or horticulture into their economies.
 In terms of lifestyle you see all the varieties of sedentary, nomadic, and seminomadic lifestyles.
 Populations of tribal societies are often low to medium, with most tribal societies being home to between 400 to 1500 drekir.